RazvanML/reco-link/_posts/2015-10-28-Basic-Model.md

 Each match will have one or more ```<rule>``` elements.
 They define the criteria used to match the entities.
 In our example, we only compare the ```name``` fields of the two entities, and request they to be equal.

+Let's run the record linkage.
+Since we only have 10 records, the execution time shall be under 2-3 seconds.
+The output can be either inspected visually, or it is provided as a linkage table.